wp-plugins/playbuzz/readme.txt

 PlayBuzz lets you embed syndicated Playful Content such as Quizzes, Test Yourself Quizzes, Lists and more.
 Customizable & ads free!

 == Description ==
-Enrich your WordPress site with Quizzes, Test yourself quizzes, Lists, Polls, and other Playful Content items.
-PlayBuzz's plugin allows you to easily embed playful content that refreshes daily, increasing your traffic and engagement.
-PlayBuzz's content will appear natively on your website enhancing your users' experience.
+The PlayBuzz plugin enables site owners to easily embed playful content items such as quizzes, lists, polls and more, and offer them as a native part of the site’s offering.
+You’ve seen the highly engaging content on sites such as Buzzfeed, Upworthy, 9Gag, and others.
+PlayBuzz enables you to have similar content packages on your site as well.
 = Features =
-*	Access to hundreds of Quizzes, Test yourselves Quizzes, Lists, etc.
+*	Access to hundreds of Quizzes, Test yourself Quizzes, Lists, etc.
 *	Content is available in multiple verticals: Entertainment, Funz, Sportz, Celebrities, Music, Animals, and more.
 *	Filter system enables you to select the content relevant to your site
 *	Create your own Playful Content items and embed them